drug-design/course/docs/chapters/conformational-analysis.md

 ### Interconversion Between Conformers
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

-Conformational minimas are separated by transition states.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/interconversion-between-conformers-a391a7f6'><i class='fa fa-play' aria-hidden='true'></i></button>Conformational minimas are separated by transition states.
 The interconversion from one conformer to the other requires the crossing of the energy barrier.
 A low barrier corresponds to rapid interconversion rates.
 For example for a barrier of about 40 kJ/mol the conversion occurs one million times per second.

 ![](https://media.drugdesign.org/course/conformational-analysis/alt5_2_5_0_1.gif){: loading=lazy }